Carreau/phd-dissertation/parts/part2.rst

 ********************
 ..
 2

-Active microrheology was performed on vesicle present on prepared oocyte.
+Active microrheology was performed on vesicle present on prepared oocytes.
 Active microrheology was done on the same vesicle than :ref:`passive rheology measurement <passive_microrheology>`.

-Oocyte :ref:`previously prepared <oocyte_preparation>` are put inside microscope field of view with the focal plane passing through the nucleus.
+Oocyte :ref:`previously prepared <oocyte_preparation>` are put in the microscope's field of view with the focal plane passing through the nucleus.
 A vesicle is selected and the trapping later is positioned on it at maximum trapping power (:math:`~120 mW`).
 A series of sinusoidal displacement (:math:`u`) of known amplitude, frequency and direction are then applied to the trapping tweezer while the force (:math:`F`) exerted on endogenous vesicle is recorded by the QPD.

-In our experiments, the applied displacement had an amplitude :math:`\pm 1 \mu m`.
+In our experiments, the applied displacement had an amplitude :math:`\pm 0.5 \mu m`.
 The frequencies of the applied displacement were selected to be exponentially spaced from 1Hz, to 50kHz.
 Each sinusoidal displacement duration was chosen to be at minimum 500ms or 8 periods.